cover image showing social media platforms

 Apple: The Power of User-Generated Content

-This approach highlights the capabilities of the iPhone's camera and reinforces the brand's connection with its customers.
+This campaign generated a lot of attention that highlights the iPhone's camera and reinforces the brand's connection with its customers.

 Wendy's: A Witty and Engaging Voice

-Wendy's has become renowned for its witty and often sarcastic social media presence.
+Wendy's has become renowned for its brand personality: witty and often sarcastic social media presence.
 Wendy's has established itself as a fun and relatable brand by roasting competitors and engaging in playful banter.

 This approach not only generates buzz but also helps to differentiate Wendy's from other fast-food chains.